WebReflection/alphanumdun/README.md

 ## Implementation Details

-This 4 LOC utility simply excludes `-` as valid char and converts anything that is not `a-z`, `A-Z` or `0-9` into its *base36* counterpart surrounded by `-` accepted chars to guarantee every intent is unique but penalizing strings that heavily use `-` within their value.
+This 2 (effective) LOC utility simply excludes `-` as valid char and converts anything that is not `a-z`, `A-Z` or `0-9` into its *base36* counterpart surrounded by `-` accepted chars to guarantee every intent is unique but penalizing strings that heavily use `-` within their value.

 That's it, you can convert back and forward anything you like and use that as `id` in any *FileSystemHandle* related operation that accepts such `id` as optional *hint*.